Vurv78/WebAudio/README.md

 This is an addon for garrysmod that adds a serverside ``WebAudio`` class which can be used to interact with clientside IGmodAudioChannels asynchronously.
 It also adds an extension for Expression2 to interact with these in a safe manner.

-You can consider this as a safe and more robust replacement for the popular Streamcore addon, and I advise you to replace it for the safety of your server and it's population.
+You can consider this as a safe and more robust replacement for the popular Streamcore addon, and I advise you to replace it for the safety of your server and its population.
 ``Documentation`` can be found at the bottom of this file

 To convert your Streamcore contraptions to *WebAudio*, see [from Streamcore to WebAudio](https://github.com/Vurv78/WebAudio/wiki/From-StreamCore-To-WebAudio)